blank-ngnl/Eye_Movement_Detection/README.md

 #### Bandpass Filtering
 We apply bandpass filter to the EEG signal with low pass and high pass frequency set to 1 to 100 HZ, which can keep the signal data in this frequency range and prevent the noise outside this range. <br>
-(The lower and higher cutoff frequency can both be adjustd in `train.py` and `test.py`.) <br>
+(The lower and higher cutoff frequency can both be adjusted in `train.py` and `test.py`.) <br>
 #### Extract Epoch from Raw Data
 The raw data is then extracted according to the 3 events (blink left eye, blink right eye, idle), <br> we extract epoch data 0.25s before the event and 1.75s after the event. <br>
 #### Independent Component Analysis (ICA)
 We also use ICA to try to extract the independent sources signals (the blinking eog artifact) from the mixed EEG signal data. <br>
-The channel AF7 and AF8 are taken as the reference. <br> The lower threshold data will be kept because they are similar to the eog artifact (AF7 and AF8). <br>
+The channel AF7 and AF8 are taken as the reference. <br>
+The lower the threshold, the more the data will be kept because they are similar to the eog artifact. <br>
-The higher threshold data is not taken as the eog artifact and it will reject more component, and the matrix is set to 0 during inverse.
+The higher the threshold, the more the data is not taken as the eog artifact because it will reject more components. <br>
+We remove the unrelated components by setting the value of these components in the unmixing matrix to 0 during the inverse process. <br>
+We found that using ICA decreases the final accuracy. <br>
+The possible reason might because ICA is originally for the purpose of removing artifact, in contrast, our experiment needs to record the eog artifact. <br>
+Therefore, although we use ICA to keep the eog artifact, there still might cause some loss of the important information. <br>

 ### Feature Extraction